srnichols/StampsPattern/docs/PARAMETERIZATION_GUIDE.md

 # 📋 Parameterization Guide for Azure Stamps Pattern

-Make deployments flexible and reusable with parameters—enable multi-tenant, multi-region, multi-environment support using a single codebase with strong tagging and governance.
+Make deployments flexible and reusable with parameters, enable multi-tenant, multi-region, multi-environment support using a single codebase with strong tagging and governance.

 - What's inside: Parameter types, template/script changes, usage examples, validation, and migration notes
 - Best for: DevOps, cloud engineers, solution architects, and operations teams